global-container-format/gcf-spec/README.md

 ## Resources

-Each resource consists of a 128 bits descriptor and some associated content data.
+Each resource consists of a descriptor and some associated content data.
 The resource descriptor has the following structure:

 Name                   | Format     | Description
 -----------------------|------------|-----------------------------
 Type                   | uint32     | Type of resource contained
 Format                 | uint32     | Data format
 Size                   | uint32     | Size of content data
-Supercompression Scheme| uint16     | Data supercompression scheme Reserved               | uint16     | Reserved
+Extension Size         | uint16     | Size of the extra fields Supercompression Scheme| uint16     | Data supercompression scheme

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.